What is Salesforce Commerce Cloud?

 How much does Salesforce Commerce Cloud cost?

-Salesforce has setup different pricing models for B2C and B2B respectively.
+Salesforce has set up different pricing models for its Demandware B2B and B2C cloud-based commerce solutions.

 What features of Salesforce Commerce Cloud are not found in the HubSpot CMS?